Bagwell, Raines, Ivan Rodriguez elected to Hall of Fame

+NEW YORK (AP) -- Bags and Rock and Pudge are heading to Cooperstown.

+After a vote that could prove to be a turning point how Steroids Era stars are viewed, Barry Bonds and Roger Clemens could be joining them in the next few years.

-NEW YORK (AP) -- Jeff Bagwell, Tim Raines and Ivan Rodriguez were elected to baseball's Hall of Fame on Wednesday, earning the honor as Trevor Hoffman and Vladimir Guerrero fell just short.
+Jeff Bagwell, Tim Raines and Ivan Rodriguez were elected to baseball's Hall of Fame on Wednesday, earning the honor as Trevor Hoffman and Vladimir Guerrero fell just short of the necessary 75 percent.

-Steroids-tainted stars Barry Bonds and Roger Clemens were passed over for the fifth straight year by the Baseball Writers' Association of America.
-But they received a majority of votes for the first time and could be in position to gain election in coming years.
+Bonds and Clemens, their careers tainted by allegations of steroids use, were passed over for the fifth straight year by the Baseball Writers' Association of America but each received a majority of votes for the first time.

+''They were just awesome,'' Bagwell said. ''Their demeanor, the way they went about their business, was just amazing, and I respect them.''

-Bagwell , on the ballot for the seventh time after falling 15 votes short last year, received 381 of 442 votes for 86.2 percent.
-Players needed 75 percent, which came to 332 votes this year.
+On the ballot for the seventh time after falling 15 votes short last year, Bagwell appeared on 381 of 442 ballots for 86.2 percent.
+Players needed 332 votes this year.

-''Last night probably the worst night I've had out of the 10 years,'' he said. ''I knew I was close, but I wasn't sure.''
+''Last night was probably the worst night I've had out of the 10 years,'' Raines said. ''I knew I was close, but I wasn't sure.''

+Raines started at 24.3 percent in 2008 and jumped from 55 percent in 2015 to 69.8 percent last year.
+He said modern metrics boosted his chances from days when voters considered primarily whether players had 3,000 hits, 500 homers or 300 wins.

+''I think social media played a big role,'' he said. ''There are some things that I did that a lot of the guys that's already in the Hall of Fame didn't actually do.
+So I think it kind of made them look a lot at me a lot closer and they looked a lot deeper, and I think the more they looked, I think the better it turned out for me.''

-Rodriguez , at 45 the youngest current Hall member, received 336 votes (76 percent) to join Johnny Bench in 1989 as the only catchers elected on the first ballot.
+Rodriguez , at 45 the youngest current Hall member, received 336 votes (76 percent).

-''"I've been having trouble sleeping for three days,'' the popular Pudge said. ''Johnny Bench was my favorite player growing up.''
+''I've been having trouble sleeping for three days,'' he said.

+Rodriguez, the 52nd player elected in his first year of eligibility, joins Johnny Bench in 1989 as the only catchers voted in on their first ballot.

-Hoffman was five votes shy and Guerrero 15 short.
+Hoffman was five votes short and Guerrero 15 shy.

 ''Falling short of this class is disappointing,'' Hoffman said in a statement. ''I am truly humbled to have come so close.
 I hope to one day soon share a Hall of Fame celebration with my family, friends, teammates and all of San Diego.''